shorepine/tulipcc/README.md

 Tulip is not a shell on top of another operating system.
 Every byte of RAM and every cycle of the CPU is dedicated to your code, the display and music.

-You can use Tulip to make music, code, make art, games, or just write.
+You can use Tulip to make music, code, art, games, or just write.
 It cannot run any existing applications and does not have a web browser, although it can connect to a network in a slow fashion.

 Tulip is available both as a hardware DIY project (Tulip CC) and a macOS app (Tulip Desktop.)
 They both have all the same features.
 I use Tulip Desktop when developing Tulip, but use the hardware Tulip CC when making things!
 If you're nervous about building the hardware, give the desktop version a go to learn about it.